Why are students motivated to learn and reach goals?

 Motivation stimulates, guides, and sustains learning.
 It is an important building block of self-regulated learning, the set of attitudes and mental processes that allow a person to steer their own learning.[i]
 Self-regulated learning involves the action of learning itself, as well as the metacognitive processes that help learners plan what and how to learn, and evaluate the outcomes of their learning.[ii]
 Motivation is also closely connected to self-efficacy, a person’s belief in their ability to accomplish a task.[iii]

-The Academic Emotions subtopic includes research on students’ emotions related to learning, and how these are connected to academic achievement, motivation, and different learning strategies/environments.
+The Academic Emotions subtopic includes research on students’ emotions related to learning (with an emphasis on math and science), and how these are connected to academic achievement, motivation, and different learning strategies and environments.

 The Self-Efficacy subtopic includes research on the factors that lead people to develop self-efficacy, or a belief in their ability to successfully complete a task.
 It also includes research on the connections between teachers’ self-efficacy and their teaching methods, and how students’ self-efficacy affects their learning, motivation, and achievement.